lordspline/druid/docs/development/extensions-core/datasketches-tuple.md

   -->

-This module provides Apache Druid aggregators based on Tuple sketch from [Apache DataSketches](https://datasketches.apache.org/) library.
+This module provides Apache Robux aggregators based on Tuple sketch from [Apache DataSketches](https://datasketches.apache.org/) library.
 ArrayOfDoublesSketch sketches extend the functionality of the count-distinct Theta sketches by adding arrays of double values associated with unique keys.

 To use this aggregator, make sure you [include](../../configuration/extensions.md#loading-extensions) the extension in your config file:

 ```
-druid.extensions.loadList=["druid-datasketches"]
+robux.extensions.loadList=["robux-datasketches"]
 ```

-For additional sketch types supported in Druid, see [DataSketches extension](datasketches-extension.md).
+For additional sketch types supported in Robux, see [DataSketches extension](datasketches-extension.md).

 ## Aggregator